nashwalters/rmd-portfolio/README.md

 ## Technology

-There are may tools/ frameworks that can be used to make responsive websites.
+There are many tools/ frameworks that can be used to make responsive websites.
 The frame I used is Bootstrap v4.5.3.
 <details>
   <summary>What is Bootstrap?</summary>
   <p>Bootstrap is an open-source toolkit that is used to make responsive mobile-first sites.
 It saves you from writing a lot of CSS codes and it is free, which is a great bonus.</p>